krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/connectingWithOutlookExtension.md

 * Provide Email, Client ID, Client Secret and Tenant ID and click on **Test Connection**.

+  > **Note**:
-  > **Note**: If the shared account ID is provided during setup, use the service account credentials in the Microsoft login window.
+  > - If the shared account ID is provided during setup, use the service account credentials in the Microsoft login window.
+  > - The test connection process includes setting up **mail subscriptions** if mail alerts are enabled.
+This may take up to **60 seconds** as the system attempts **multiple retries** to ensure proper subscription creation.
+  > - If the subscription creation fails after multiple attempts, you will see a message indicating **"Connection successful but failed to create mail subscription"**.
+In this case, you may need to check your **network connectivity** or **Microsoft Graph API access permissions** or **retry the test connection**.

 * Once the Authentication is successful, click on **Save Changes**.